 The word Renaissance means “rebirth”.
 Following the Dark and Middle ages and their associated turmoil and stagnation, not to mention the Black Death, Europe experienced a rebirth of sorts with a rediscovery of math, philosophy, astrology, astronomy, science, and literature.

 With the advent of the printing press, knowledge was for the first time in over 1000 years accessible to people outside of the clergy, the noble, the aristocratic, and the royal.
 Special attention was given to the classical eras in Greece and in Rome, which until the Renaissance were the pinnacle of human achievement.
-Many Renaissance paintings have become reference to many subsequent artworks in the world
+Many Renaissance paintings have become a reference to many subsequent artworks in the world

 Renaissance Style Origins and Historical Importance: